HomeCompaniesSorcerer

 Active Founders

-Austin Tindle, CEO
+Austin Tindle, Founder/CEO

 CEO at Sorcerer.
 Engineering and product leader of decacorn hardware teams.
 Previously Head of Product at SumUp, led acquisition of Fivestars (YC W11).